MakieOrg/Website/src/blogposts/v0.23.0/post.md

 # Backlog

-In the following sections we want to highlight some changes that happened since the last blog post for Makie 0.22.2.
+In the following sections, we want to highlight some changes that happened since the last blog post for Makie 0.22.2.

 ## Makie 0.22.8

 ### Annotation

 There's a new `annotation` recipe which can be used to annotate data points with text labels and connecting arrows or other styles.
-If no specific label positions or offsets are given, the default behavior tries to move labels away from data points, other labels and the figure boundary.
+If no specific label positions or offsets are given, the default behavior tries to move labels away from data points, other labels, and the figure boundary.
 This results in better readability for quick plots compared to a simple `text` annotation:

 ```julia